Modeling scale-up of particle coating by atomic layer deposition: Model

 \subsubsection{Continuous process and well-mixed precursor approximation}

-We next consider particles moving with a velocity $v$ inside a reactor of length $L$ [Figure \ref{fig1}(C)].
-The particles are only partially mixed, with perfect mixing only in the plane perpendicular to the direction of movement of the particles.
-Consequently, the surface coverage depends only on the particle position along the upstream-downstream axis: $\Theta = \Theta(z)$ and on the total exposure received until reaching $z$.
-Furthermore, the well-mixed approximation holds for the ALD precursor transport.
+We next consider the case of a continuous process.
+As described in Section \ref{sec_reactors}, we assume that particles move with a velocity $v$ inside a reactor of length $L$ [Figure \ref{fig1}(C)].
+The particles are only partially mixed, with perfect mixing assumed only in the plane perpendicular to the direction of movement.
+Consequently, the surface coverage will depend on the particle position along the upstream-downstream axis $z$, $\Theta = \Theta(z)$, and on the total exposure received until reaching $z$.
+Furthermore, in this model we assume that the precursor is well-mixed inside the reactor.
 An example for this type of system would be a vibro-fluidized bed reactor under near static flow conditions.

-For a single heterogeneous process, the model equations are:
+Under the well-mixed approximation, the precursor density is given by a balance between the moles of precursor coming into the reactor at any given time and the precursor losses due to transport out of the reactor and the heterogeneous processes.
+The total precursor loss to surface reactions can be calculated by integrating the sticking probability $\beta$ along the upstream-downstream axis.